 You must include the page at the end of this document as the front page of your report or attached in some way such that it is easily located.
 The report must be dated and signed by the members of the group.

-If a program must be turned in as part of your solution, you must take care of the following:
+For programs turned in as part of your solution, you must take care of the following:

 The report must contain (possibly as an appendix) a printing of the entire program.
-This printing must be identical with the program which is turned in electronically.
+This printing must be identical to the program that is turned in electronically.
 All the pages of your program print-out must contain your group number.
-One way of obtaining this is to use a2ps -g --header="Printed by group NN"

-where NN is your group number.
+One way of obtaining this is to use a2ps -Pd3 --line-numbers=1 --tabsize=3 -g --header="Printed by group NN" file.c where NN is your group number.

-The report must contain a description of the most important and relevant decisions which have been made in the process of answering the assignment and reasons must be given where this is appropriate.
+The report must contain a description of the most important and relevant decisions that have been made in the process of answering the assignment and reasons must be given where this is appropriate.